mikebroberts/clojurenote/README.md

 #### API functions

-There is a very simple example of using the notes API in the clojurenote-demo `use.clj` namespace.
+There is a very simple example of using the notes API in the `clojurenote-demo.use` namespace.
 Otherwise here are some repl examples:

 ``` clj
 user=> (use '[clojurenote.notes :as notes])